rahuliitkgp31/Secrets/README.md

 $ touch .env
 ```

-Put 7 variables in .env file
+write 7 variables in .env file

 SECRET=you can write anystring here
 CLIENT_ID=your google ClIENT_ID
 CLIENT_SECRET=your google CLIENT_SECRET